Skip to content

 ChannelsBaileys (WhatsApp), grammY (Telegram), Bolt (Slack), discord.js (Discord)

-Browser automationpuppeteer-core / playwright (CDP)
+Browser automationpuppeteer-core (CDP)

 VoiceWhisper (local STT), ElevenLabs/OpenAI (TTS)